 I am currently completing my International Association of Yoga Therapy certificate with Phoenix Rising Yoga Therapy.

-I am a holistic health professional offering yoga therapy, shamanic services, sound healing and group programs in Regina, Canada.
-I honour all aspects of your experience, taking into consideration and supporting your physical, mental, emotional and spiritual needs and goals.
+I am a holistic health professional offering yoga therapy, spiritual healing, sound healing and group programs online and in Regina, Canada.
+I honor all aspects of your experience, taking into consideration and supporting your physical, mental, emotional and spiritual needs and goals.
 My intentions are to meet you where you are on your individual journey to health and human flourishing.
 My services help you restore peace, coherence and vitality in your life.

-I am passionate about learning, and have 1200+ hours of combined, formal training in the healing arts.
+I am passionate about learning, and have 2500+ hours of combined, formal training in the health and healing arts.

 Life Mentoring | December 2018 | Phoenix Rising Yoga Therapy